zzmp/hifi-docs/_api/avatar/functions/MyAvatar.goHome.md

 tags: functions
 ---

-`goHome` sends your avatar back to its origin.
+`goHome` sends MyAvatar back to its origin.

 ## Example